 People that have chosen private insurance, pay monthly premiums and co-payments.
-These contribute to the funding of the private healthcare system.
-636
+These contribute to the funding of the private healthcare system.636

-Implementation of Electronic Health Records (EHR) and Integration with Payment Systems dated by authorized health professionals and can be shared across various regions and health settings.
+Implementation of Electronic Health Records (EHR) and Integration with Payment Systems data, such as diagnoses, treatments, medications, test results, etc. HCDSNS can be accessed and updated by authorized health professionals and can be shared across various regions and health settings.